dushyantkhosla/cli-4-ds/README.md

 - Because there is an entire ecosystem of wonderful open-source software for data analysis
 - Because renting servers with more RAM or more cores is now easier and cheaper than ever.
 - Because too many businesses do not have massive data and are spending money and resources trying to solve their problems with the wrong (and expensive) tools
-  - The closes analogy I can think of is someone trying to break a pebble with a sledgehammer.
+  - The closest analogy I can think of is someone trying to break a pebble with a sledgehammer.
 Of course, the pebble will break, but wouldn't you rather first try using the hammer hanging in your toolshed?
 - But mostly, because I like to teach! 😇

 ## Some Quotes